 The SEMIPs R Shiny app offers an easy to use in silico perturbation testing system with several advantages.
 First, it has capability to calculate response activities using large datasets representative of biological systems.
 Second, it leverages the power of SEM to test the relationship among end points in a study and provides users with the flexibility for testing new hypotheses.
 Lastly, it integrates a non-parametric testing procedure for assessing statistical significance.

 This user-friendly app allows quick assessments on genetic interactions and subsequent hypothesis generation without the requirement of extensive knowledge on computation languages and statistical analyses.
 Due to its simplicity in design, this app is limited to a 3-node model fitting capability.
-Models of higher complexity can be tested on the MplusAutomation, another R package that focuses on automating the SEM modeling currently done via a commercial Mplus software (Hallquist and Wiley 2018).
+Models of higher complexity can be tested using the R package MplusAutomation that focuses on automating the SEM modeling which was originally implemented in Mplus (Hallquist and Wiley 2018), a commercial software.

 Currently, the two-class bootstrap analysis can only be conducted separately.
 Integration of these into the SEMIPs methodology for formulation into a single test will be investigated for future design, development and implementation.
 As noted in the manuscript and mentioned previously, the SEMIPs app has been adopted by researchers in the field with a few papers published recently (Liu et al. 2019, Wetendorf et al. 2020).
 We hope that it can serve a wider research community to address additional scientific questions.